 The notion is mistaken that we can "go it alone" in trying to convince other countries to reject protectionist trade policies, forego discriminatory industrial and regulatory policies, and provide adequate and effective intellectual property protection.
 This can also lead to serious missed policy opportunities for the United States and the EU to raise the bar in terms of setting international norms and standards.
 Strengthening transatlantic bonds is important not only in terms of how Europeans and Americans relate to each other, but how we can harness the potential of the transatlantic partnership to open markets in other countries, especially the emerging growth markets, and strengthen the international economic system.
-In fact, the stronger the bonds among core market economics like the United States and the EU, the better our chances of being able to include rising economic powers as responsible stakeholders within an open international economic system.
+In fact, the stronger the bonds among core market economies like the United States and the EU, the better our chances of being able to include rising economic powers as responsible stakeholders within an open international economic system.

-Despite its strength and potential, the U.S.-EU relationship punches below its weight and fails to capitalize on significant opportunities for our citizens, companies, workers, consumers and the multilateral economic system we helped bring to life.
-The U.S.-EU relationship is widely perceived as a largely technocratic exercise, a grab bag of issues addressed in rather ad hoc fashion by a disparate range of institutions, with little sense of urgency or overall strategic direction - and better at expressing aspirations than delivering outcomes.
-Up to now it has failed to fire political, business or popular imagination.
+Despite its strength and potential, the U.S.-EU relationship punches below its weight and fails to capitalize on significant opportunities for our citizens, companies, workers, consumers and the multilateral economic system we, together with many other partners, helped bring to life.